Updated by Bobby

 5. Boss DM-2w Waza Craft

-The Boss DM-2w is a part of the Waza Craft pedal series by Boss, which is a reissue of several older pedal that Boss used to make.
+The Boss DM-2w is a part of the Waza Craft pedal series by Boss, which is a redux of several older pedal that Boss used to make.
 With a completely analog circuit, the DM-2w is a reissue of the original Boss DM-2 which was an entirely analog delay pedal.

 We'd recommend it for those who don't mind going without the tap tempo and without the presets, who value tone quality and simplicity over flexibility.
-I should also mention that the DM-2w is the second cheapest delay pedal on our list, hovering around $153 retail (the Carbon Copy is cheaper).

 IDEAL FOR: Simplicity, analog fans, and lead guitar players